utsavns96/url-shortener/README.md

 - `repository`: Contains the repository layer for interacting with DynamoDB.
 - `model`: Contains the model classes for the application.
 - `config`: Contains the configuration classes for AWS SDK and DynamoDB.
+- `dto`: Data Transfer Object - a java class that represents data being transferred through the API.

 ### Application Entry Points